Argyrochosma jonesii: Taxonomy

 The species was first described in 1917 as Notholaena jonesii by William Ralph Maxon.
 It was named for Marcus E. Jones, who collected the material on which the description was based.
+The type specimen is Jones s.n. (sheet 359447) at the United States National Herbarium, collected in Panamint Canyon, Inyo County on May 4, 1897.

 Both Edwin Copeland and Charles Alfred Weatherby suggested in the 1940s that a group of ferns related to Notholaena nivea might represent a distinct genus of its own.
 Weatherby thought that, until that genus was described, the group might better be placed in Pellaea, rather than in Notholaena, but died in 1949 before he could circumscribe and publish it.
 Accordingly, in 1950, Conrad Vernon Morton transferred the species to Pellaea as P. jonesii, to provide a name for it in Thomas Henry Kearney's Flowering Plants and ferns of Arizona.
 In 1958, Philip A. Munz, preparing a flora of California and following Copeland's opinion that Notholaena was best lumped into a broadly defined Cheilanthes, transferred it to that genus as C. jonesii.
 John T. Mickel, carrying out a similar program of lumping in 1979, accidentally duplicated Munz's combination.

 The recognition of the N. nivea group as a genus was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of the cheilanthoids.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. jonesii.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. jonesii, as part of a program to consolidate the cheilanthoid ferns into that genus.

+Members of the genus Argyrochosma are commonly known as "false cloak ferns" or "silver ferns".
+"False cloak fern" refers to the historical placement of these species in the genus Notholaena.
+The name of that genus is derived from Greek, meaning "false cloak", referring to the fact that the sori are not covered by well-differentiated tissue of the leaf margin, and its species were commonly known as "cloak ferns".
+"Silver fern" is evidently derived from the name Argyrochosma, which means "silver mound" and refers to the white farina found on the underside of the leaves of most species.
+The common name Jones' false cloak fern refers to the collector honored by the epithet.

 Phylogenetic studies have shown that A. jonesii is a sister species to A. lumholtzii, a rare Sonoran species; these two species form a clade sister to another clade containing A. formosa and A. microphylla.
 All four species lack farina, and their common ancestor is hypothesized to have diverged from the ancestor of the rest of the genus before farina production developed in the latter.